bGray88/pig_game/README.md

   <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Usagei
+## Usage

   ### Rules
-  The player with the highest score after ten turns is the winner!
+  The player with the highest score is the winner!
+The first one to 100 points gets the crown; Roll the dice until your sure of success, but don't wait too long for if the active player roles a 1 then the play switches to the opponent.

   ### How to Play
   Click the Roll Dice button until the game ends.
 Have fun!